Best Uses for Every Door Direct Mail

 At Infinity Direct, we’ve been praising and promoting the USPS Every Door Direct Mail program for years.
 If you’ve never heard of EDDM or need a refresher, here is the quick summary.
 EDDM is a direct mail marketing offering by the USPS that allows marketers to reach an audience without knowing any personal information.
 Direct mailers can choose mailing routes based on geography and deliver mail to every mailbox in the designated area.
-With postage rates as low as 17¢ to 18¢ per piece, EDDM is arguably the most cost-effective way to distribute a message to a large number of targets at a lower cost than traditional direct mail targeted to individual names and/or addresses.
+With low postage rates, EDDM is arguably the most cost-effective way to distribute a message to a large number of targets at a lower cost than traditional direct mail targeted to individual names and/or addresses.

 Every Door Direct Mail is great for businesses that don’t have a large or dependable database of current customers or the resources to purchase or rent lists from a data broker.
 If you can identify an area that can benefit from your product or service, regardless of age, gender or income, then EDDM can serve as an excellent way to promote sales or grand openings, distribute menus and other messages that benefit from having a large quantity of impressions.